-A culinary arts degree is a great way to begin your career in the food industry as a chef.
+A culinary arts degree is a great way to begin your life in the food industry as a chef.
 However, the kitchen has its own rules and ranks that you need to be aware of.
-This will give you a sneak peek of your career outlook so you can rightly gauge whether it’s the right path for you.
+This will give you a sneak peek of your future so you can rightly gauge whether it’s the right path for you.

 Different Ranks in the Kitchen

 Modern restaurants and kitchens have a strict kitchen hierarchy (also known as Brigade de Cuisine) that it follows to ensure everything runs smoothly.
 The hierarchy usually follows the Brigade System and is as follows:

 Executive Chef (Chef de Cuisine)

 Also known as a head chef or a master chef, an executive chef is the overall kitchen boss.
 This position is the pinnacle of any chef career.
 An executive chef doesn’t spend all their time cooking but manages every operation in the kitchen.
 There is usually only one executive chef at any restaurant.

 The duties of executive chefs include managing staff, creating menus, and maintaining inventory including ordering and buying of kitchen supplies.
 They control budgeting and ensure adherence to set standards and regulations concerning hygiene and food quality

 Coming second in the kitchen hierarchy is a sous chef or an assistant head chef.
 Sous chefs act as assistants to the master chef and work under their direction.
 Their responsibilities may include monitoring the kitchen inventory, assigning staff schedules, and overseeing cleanliness, training, and organization of the kitchen staff.
 Although they’re more involved in the kitchen than their superiors, sous chefs may step in as master chefs when there’s need.